joe-plumb-notes/architecture/az-300-notes.md

 ### Monitoring Azure VMs
 - Select for VM > Diagnostics (Left hand side)
-- Guest-level monitoring must be turned on in order to access these stats outside of the VM.
+- *Guest-level monitoring must be turned on in order to access these stats outside of the VM.*
 - Performance counters enable you to configure what data and the frequency by which this data is sent back to Azure.
 - Can access graphs here, pin them to your dashboard for ease of access upon login, and export this data to Excel if required.

 ### VM Scale Sets (VMSS)
 - Allow you to create virtual machines that are scalable, from 1-1000 VMs in a set.
 - Determine instance count i.e. number of VMs, and the instance size.
-- Can set up auto-scaling, with auto-scaling rules. e.g. when CPU in the scale set goes above a threshold, provision another VM (up to the max number of machines).
+- *Can set up auto-scaling*, with auto-scaling rules. e.g. when CPU in the scale set goes above a threshold, provision another VM (up to the max number of machines).
 - Will also need to be load balanced, with either an *Application Gateway* or a *Load Balancer* service.
 	- Application Gateway supports HTTP/HTTPS/WebSocket traffic, perhaps routing traffic based on the URL contents of the request (e.g. one server serving images, one serving video), and rules defining this distribution.
 	- Load balancer is not sophisticated, does not inspect the traffic.
 You choose the public IP, Domain name label, virtual network, etc..